Welcome to the Bureau of Meteorology portal for GovHack 2018

 The information here summarises the contents of those datasets and describes how you can get started working with each.

-The verification dataset contains two years of matched forecast and observations at various key locations around the country.
-This can be used to explore the relationship between forecasts and actual weather, the variability of forecasts or the range of observed weather conditions which have occured at locations in the past.
-More detailed information can be accessed from data.
-This data is split according to year, and are most easily found by searching for "verification" on the data.gov.au portal.
-A direct link to the search results is available at: http://data.gov.au/dataset?q=verification .
-In addition to being able to download the dataset, there is also a document showing the relevant metadata, as well as some basic examples of how to load and work with the data in the Python programming language.
+The verification dataset contains three years of matched forecasts and observations at various key locations around the country.
+This can be used to explore the relationship between forecasts and actual weather, the variability of forecasts, or the range of observed weather conditions which have occurred in the past.
+The data package can be downloaded from the data.gov.au portal: Bureau of Meteorology Verification Datasets.
+A data brochure is provided which provides more detailed information about the data and the relevant metadata, as well as some basic examples of how to load and work with the data in the Python programming language.

 One of our geospatial APIs is known as the Geofabric.
 This is a digital database of surface and groundwater features that registers the spatial location and relationships between important hydrologic features, such as rivers, water storages, catchments and aquifers.
 The Geofabric is most commonly used to identify drainage networks and contributing catchment areas, and at the finest level of detail includes ~1.4 million streams and 1.5 million catchments.